rjcommand/bcus-urchin-dynamics/README.md

 # bcus-urchin-dynamics

-All code and data required to reproduce the analysis and figures in the paper "Temporal dynamics of the deep-sea pink sea urchin *Stronylocentrotus fragilis* on the Northeast Pacific continental margin" by Command et al. 2022 in *Deep-sea Research I*.
+All code and data required to reproduce the analysis and figures in the paper "Temporal dynamics of the deep-sea pink sea urchin *Stronylocentrotus fragilis* on the Northeast Pacific continental margin" by Command et al. 2022.
+The manuscript is currently undergoing peer-review in *Deep-sea Research I*.

 Raw data files were obtained from:
 - Oceans 3.0 (https://data.oceannetworks.ca/DataSearch)